 - Pinterest Academy

 - YouTube Creator Academy

 Building A New Dad Blog: Blog Hosting

 In order to create the actual blog, you’ll first need to choose a web hosting service.
 There are tons of web hosting companies out there with all sorts of options and pricing plans to choose from.
-For this article, I’m going to narrow it down to two companies that I’ve had experience with.
+For this article, I’m going to narrow it down to who I am personally using in 2021.

 Building A New Dad Blog: Using WordPress